Medical Imaging Interaction Toolkit 2024.06.99-60d9b802

 GeometryOverviewPage_WorldCoord

-• World coordinates are describing the actual spacial position of all MITK objects regarding a global coordinate system, normally specified by the imaging modality
+• World coordinates are describing the actual spatial position of all MITK objects regarding a global coordinate system, normally specified by the imaging modality

 • World coordinates are represented by mitk::Point3D objects.